 Another distinctive element of this degree is the curriculum, which covers key developments in art and design history.
 Furthermore, students in the second and third year will take ‘Professional Practice for Art and Design History’.
 These courses look at theoretical approaches to museology, as well as more practical considerations such as conservation, exhibition planning and design, curatorial practices and educational activities.

-Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 15-20 students, small group tutorials, site visits, professional practice elements, special study preparation and a special study.
-You will also have the opportunity to have a one-to-one meeting with your tutor each week.
+Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 15-20 students, small group tutorials, one-to-one meetings, site visits, professional practice elements, special study preparation and a special study.

 For the Art and Design History part of your Combined Honours degree, there will be approximately 6 teaching hours per week in your first year, which reduces to approximately 5 teaching hours in your second and third years.
 As well as teaching hours, you will be expected to spend a number of hours working independently each week, as well as working in groups to prepare for any group work you may have.